 - Chinese name: 苏州新区汽车客运站 Suzhou Xinqu Qiche Keyun Zhan

-- Address: 78 Jinshan Road (金山路78号)
+- Located: well west of the city center - 78 Jinshan Road (金山路78号)

 The Grand Canal runs north-south through Suzhou, which has a lot of canals, and it is sometimes called "the Oriental Venice".
 Boat travel from Suzhou to Hangzhou and the water towns has become increasingly popular due to the amazing country scenery witnessed during the journey.